Buy Breakdown Cover

 How does air suspension work?

-An air strut contains an integral shock absorber; an air spring does not.
+Note that an air strut contains an integral damper (shock absorber); an air spring does not.

 What goes wrong with air suspension?

 A failed relay also causes the compressor to run continually and overheat.
-This explains why it is a good idea to replace the relay at the same time as a compressor.
+This explains why it is advisable to replace the relay at the same time as a compressor.

 Air suspension systems tend to utilise conventional shock absorbers ('dampers'), too.
 These fail in the usual manner.
 Not only do they become less effective over time but they also can leak.